cnmnzhang/tip-of-your-tongue/README.md

 ### Frontend

 In a new terminal session, navigate to the `code/frontend/` directory.
-Create a `.env` file with the necessary environment variables.
-Run the following commands to start the frontend application:

 ```shell
 $ npm install